Here's how to shake your way to cold brew coffee

 Step 2: Get your rumble on

-Put the capped filter into the empty Mason jar.
-Pour cold water into the jar (you can pour it directly on top of the cap).
-Just ensure that you completely fill the jar, so the water level should be all the way to the neck.
-Since coffee grounds like to float, this ensures they stay underwater for the steeping process.
+Put the filter (with its silicone cap attached) into the empty Mason jar.
+Then pour cold water into the jar (FYI just pour it directly onto the silicone cap and the water will flow down through the channels into the body of the jar).
+Just ensure that you completely fill the jar so that the water level is all the way up to the neck.
+Since coffee grounds do like to float, this helps ensure they stay underwater throughout the steeping process.

-If you're using coarse grounds, give it 2 quick vertical shakes (i.e. tipping the jar vertically end-over-end).
+If you're using the recommended coarse grounds, give it just two quick vertical shakes (i.e. tipping the jar vertically end-over-end).

-If you're using fine grounds, give it 2-4 more shakes.
-Fine grounds can sometimes form a barrier to steeping (since grounds tend to float and stick to each other), so these extra few shakes help ensure all the grounds get soaked during this step.
+But if you're using the not-recommended (but still perfectly acceptable!) fine grounds, repeat this process one more time (i.e. two more quick rumbles).
+Fine grounds can sometimes form a barrier to steeping (since grounds tend to float, stick to each other and block the filter holes), so this extra set of rumbles helps ensure all the grounds get soaked during this step.

 You know you're shaking correctly when you hear the rumble of the swooshing water (yep, that's where our weird name comes from!).
 The rumble process is technically known as agitation, and it is absolutely required to properly extract coffee from the beans.
 Don't believe us?
 Just try a batch without agitating it!
-Actually don't do that, it's a total waste of perfectly good coffee.
+Actually don't do that...it'll be gross and a total waste of perfectly good coffee.

 Step 3: Sleep-n-steep